Locatalyze

 68

-Bakery Hill's eastern CBD extension carries genuine goldfields character — the built heritage attracts Sovereign Hill spillover visitors and a creative-professional demographic that has established a growing café scene distinct from the Sturt Street mainstream.
+Bakery Hill's eastern CBD extension carries genuine goldfields character that distinguishes it from the Sturt Street mainstream — the built heritage attracts Sovereign Hill spillover visitors and a growing creative-professional demographic that has established a café scene with a distinct neighbourhood identity, driving organic word-of-mouth that brings new customers without the marketing spend required in more anonymous precincts.

 CAUTION